Abduwali Muse: Imprisonment

-Muse was initially incarcerated (and currently resides) at the Federal Correctional Institution, Terre Haute in the Communications Management Unit.
+Muse was initially incarcerated (and currently resides) at the Federal Correctional Institution, Terre Haute, in the Communications Management Unit.
 His projected release date is 20 June 2038.
-He was moved to Edgefield Federal Correctional Institution temporarily, but has since been transferred back to Terre Haute as of November 2020.
+He was moved to the Federal Correctional Institution, Edgefield, temporarily, but has since been transferred back to Terre Haute as of November 2020.

 Muse worked as a prison orderly, although his wage was garnished to pay the restitution he owes for the hijacking as well as a court fee.
 He said he spent his free time in prison watching TV, reading and writing.
 In 2016, he acquired a GED.
 While in Terre Haute he received his first English lesson from Mufid Abdulqader who had been sentenced to 20 years in prison after the Holy Land Foundation trial.
 He spent some time in solitary confinement for being "disruptive".

 In popular culture

-Muse was portrayed by Somali actor Barkhad Abdi in the 2013 film Captain Phillips, a dramatization of the events in 2009, also starring Tom Hanks as the titular character.
+Muse was portrayed by Somali-American actor Barkhad Abdi in the 2013 film Captain Phillips, a dramatization of the events in 2009, also starring Tom Hanks as the titular character.
 The film received a nomination for Best Picture, and Abdi was nominated for the Academy Award for Best Supporting Actor for his portrayal of Muse.